para0107/pothole-detection/README.md

 ### Detection — RT-DETR-L

 **RT-DETR-L** (Real-Time Detection Transformer, Large) is a transformer-based object detector that outperforms YOLO-series models on accuracy while maintaining real-time inference.
-It replaces the traditional anchor-based detection head with a transformer decoder, eliminating NMS post-processing.
+It replaces the anchor-based detection head with a transformer decoder, eliminating NMS post-processing.

 | Property | Value |
 |---|---|